ozchamo/YAKKO/README.md

 ## INTRODUCTION
 If you want to run up an OpenShift cluster, and have a big PC/small server (mine is a i7-7700 w/64GB RAM) then this might be for you.
 There are plenty of cookbooks out there and they require that you do a lot of *manual* work. **YAKKO avoids it!**

-YAKKO was built around the concept of having ONE script/installer/manager that does it all, and no other dependencies.
-That one script is YAKKO, it's a bit opinionated, but then again, it's not built for producing "production ready" clusters, so that should suit most people with a passing need or interest in having an OpenShift cluster around.
+YAKKO was built around the concept of having ONE script/installer/manager that does it all, using the underlying operating system as the installation/operation platform and resource server/service.
+As a prime example, YAKKO depends on libvirt/KVM and so it will install and configure required packages on your server to build and run OpenShift VMs, just as it may be used as the DNS resource should you not have your own DNS.
+Because of this, YAKKO is a bit opinionated, but then again, it's not built for creaeting "production ready" clusters, and so it should suit most people with a passing need or interest in having an OpenShift cluster around (or again.

 Why would you want to run your own (single-box) cluster, isn't that self defeating because there is no real resilience?
 - A full cluster at your disposal lets you test full cluster functionality